 Where possible, consider if the visit needs to be face to face, or could be virtual.
 For any visit to campus to go ahead, visitors must:

 - be booked in advance using the Visitor Register Form.
 It is essential all visitors are logged this way, as paper sign in books are no longer used at receptions

 - be covered by existing or new risk assessments

 - hosting staff must have discussed any additional mitigations required to keep them safe if they are clinically vulnerable or extremely vulnerable to COVID-19

 The University host must ensure:

 - That onsite guidance on Covid including face coverings and hygiene measures are explained to visitors before arrival, as well as the standard Health and Safety Emergency Information

 - That they or a representative meet the visitor at the designated point, or access cannot go ahead

-- They ensure the visitor safely leaves site
+- The visitor has no covid symptoms and ensure the visitor safely leaves site after the visit

 Records shall be maintained of all visitors, and contact details of visitors will be passed to NHS Test & Trace Service on request.